updated March 17, 2023

 Several years ago, Dim Sum, above, my canvas for an ebook cover, was my Sunday Stitching project.
-I enjoyed stitching it and I love it so much I use it every day.
+I enjoyed stitching it and I love it so much I used it every day for years.

 But I found that I modified several stitches in order to make the stitch pattern look symmetrical.